aksenyuk/aksenyuk/README.md

 ~~Please, don't...
 I'm not ready for social interactions...~~

-Here is my Linkedin: [Linkedin](https://www.linkedin.com/in/sofya-aksenyuk-36a20b254/)
+Here is my LinkedIn: [LinkedIn](https://www.linkedin.com/in/sofya-aksenyuk-36a20b254/)